pdtrang/MetaBIDx/README.md

 - `index_name` is the name of the index
 - `read_1` is read or the first read in pairs
 - `read_2` is the second read in pairs.
 This input is optional.
-- `prediction_outputs.txt` is the file containing output of classified reads.
+- `prediction_outputs.txt` is the file containing predicted species names.
 (Default: prediction_output.txt)

 For more optional parameters, run `metabidx predict -h`